 Ohio has no law requiring dealers to conduct a background check on prospective firearm purchasers, although the federal background check requirement applies.

-See also Private Sales in Ohio for Ohio laws that apply to gun sales generally.
+See also Universal Background Checks in Ohio for Ohio laws that apply to gun sales generally.